Support at Home FAQ - Everything you need to know

 How long does it take to start receiving services after approval?

-Timeframes depend on the priority assigned, local availability, and whether you need specialist services.
-For example, certain allied health.
 You can often move faster by contacting providers early, asking about start times, and being clear about your availability.
 If your situation is deteriorating, you can request a review or reassessment.

 How does the Support at Home priority system work?